heightcomparisonme/discordwrapped.com/data/md/discord-recap.md

+---
+title: 'Discord Recap'
+description: 'What is a Discord Recap and how does it compare to Wrapped?'
+date: '2024-12-06'
+---

 # Discord Recap

 A Discord Recap is essentially the same as Discord Wrapped.
 It's a summary of your yearly activity.